junesirius/junesirius.github.io/_drafts/Archive/2025-07-19-Screenplay.md

 SPOKESPERSON: Welcome to the future of eating.
 Introducing...
 TasteWise -- the intelligent restaurant assistant that <u>knows</u> you better than you know yourself.

 ### Act 1: Tier 1

-SPOKESPERSON: (with energetic, corporate charm, speaks directly to camera): With TasteWise's Basic features, your dining experience is finally smart.
+SPOKESPERSON (CONT'D): (with energetic, corporate charm, speaks directly to camera): With TasteWise's Basic features, your dining experience is finally smart.
 It knows what you <u>want</u>... and what you <u>need</u>.

 MONTAGE (SERIES OF SHOTS)